Leonard Postero: Leonard's Losers

 At the height of its popularity, Leonard's Losers was carried on over 1400 radio stations, including Armed Forces Radio.
 Postero also published a weekly newsletter called Leonard's Losers.

 Postero retired in 1999 and a group of Athens businessmen purchased the show.
 As part of the transition, the new voice of Leonard Postosties was introduced as Leonard's nephew though there was no relation between the two.

-After the 2005 season, a message appeared on the website saying that due to personal reasons Leonard was unable to make his predictions and hoped to return.
+After the 2005 season, a message appeared on the website saying that for personal reasons Leonard was unable to make his predictions and hoped to return.
 This message remained on the website until 2007 when the website closed.

 Leonard Postero was inducted into the Georgia Radio Hall of Fame on Saturday, October 19, 2013 as a legacy inductee for his show Leonard's Losers.